hydra-network/exchange-core/README.md

 ## Basic case of usage

-To call the matcher you have to get 2 top orders from left and right orderbooks (sorted by price).
+To call the matcher you have to get 2 top orders from left and right orderbooks (sorted by price) and convert them to Order entity of this repository.

 ```php
 //...